by Parker Piscitello-Faye

 76% of our users have reported less financial stress since using Nav.it.
 Better yet, since the majority of Americans rank finances as their top stressor, reducing financial stress means decreasing stress as a whole.

-86% of people with mental health issues and debt say that their debt makes their mental health issues worse.
-Helping employees manage their personal finances is a solid step in the right direction for leaders concerned about their teams’ mental health.
+About 40% of consumers who have had credit card debt said it affected their general happiness.
+One-third said it negatively affected their standard of living, and 1 in 5 said it harmed their health.
+Helping employees manage their personal finances is a solid step in the right direction for human resources departments concerned about their teams’ mental health.

-Financial wellness programs have also demonstrated a substantial ROI for employers.
+Financial wellness programs have also demonstrated a substantial ROI for HR departments and, thus, their companies.
 By boosting productivity, reducing turnover, and supporting company culture, these programs can improve your bottom line.
-One important note before you dive in: the annual cost of financial stress to the employer in lost productivity and absenteeism per employee is a staggering $2,169.
+One important note before you dive in: the annual cost of financial stress to the employer in lost productivity and absenteeism per employee is a staggering $3,922!

-Consequently, employers are working to get this 2k back by:
+Consequently, employers are working to get that nearly $4K back by:

 Boosting performance and productivity.

 We wrote an article on Why Employee Financial Well-being Has Everything to do with Performance if you are looking for more specifics.
 But, the facts are that: 22% of employees report that their productivity at work has been negatively impacted by their financial worries.
 In fact, 43% of workers spend time on their finances at work.
-Employers can boost their workers’ performance and productivity by investing in financial wellness programs
+HR professionals can boost their company’s performance and productivity by investing in financial wellness programs.

 Drastically reducing turnover.

 72% of employees whose financial stress increased due to the pandemic would be interested in working for a company that cares more about their financial well-being.
-Preventing money worries helps employers avoid turnover (and the costs that come with it).
+Preventing money worries helps employers, and HR specifically, avoid turnover (and the costs that come with it).

 Improving their company’s culture.